Years Produced: 1880s – 1980s

 Thousands of workers harmed by asbestos exposure have filed lawsuits against asbestos adhesive manufacturers to seek compensation for their medical costs and suffering.

-In 2006, for example, U.S. Navy veteran Joseph Garza filed a lawsuit against Asbestos Corporation, Ltd., after he developed asbestosis, a chronic condition caused by the accumulation of asbestos fibers in the lungs.
+Later in 2006, U.S. Navy veteran Joseph Garza filed a lawsuit against Asbestos Corporation Ltd., after he developed asbestosis.
 He had used the company’s asbestos adhesive cement to repair boilers on the USS Randall and the USS Agerholm for nearly 10 years.

 Because the company did not issue any warnings over the asbestos in its product, Garza had never taken any precautions against breathing in the dust or getting it on his clothes and hair.
 A jury in San Francisco ultimately awarded him and his wife more than $11.5 million after finding the corporation had acted with malice in not revealing the health risks associated with asbestos exposure.